 Family Nurse Practitioner (FNP)

 A family nurse practitioner, or FNP, is a highly educated registered nurse who provides primary or specialty care for patients of all ages.
-These RNs typically work under a physician but with a high degree of autonomy, and in some cases, have their own private practices.
+These advanced practice registered nurses (APRNs) typically work under a physician but with a high degree of autonomy, and in some cases, have their own private practices.
 They provide most of the same services a doctor provides, and are the primary source of care for many patients.
-FNPs conduct health exams, provide health education, diagnose illnesses and prescribe medication, among many other tasks.
+FNPs conduct health exams, provide health education, diagnose illnesses, and prescribe medication, among many other tasks.

 Family nurse practitioners go through extensive educational training, including completing a Master's degree in nursing.
 They typically complete a variety of courses in things like epidemiology, pharmacology, health policy, and more due to the broad nature of the position.
 FNPs need to be excellent at critical thinking and have superb communication skills to succeed in the role.